udevsharold/perseus/README.md

 **What if my dog is wearing a mask, and I'm near him?**

 It'll still try to authenticates with your Apple Watch, given your dog is on your lap, your dog will probably able to snoop your phone (hide that cookie picture!).
-It can detects a face with a mask, but not who it belong to.
+It can detects a face with a mask, but not who it belongs to.
 I think Apple's current implementation also facing this issue, as can be seen on r/iOSBeta.
 I'm sure Apple's implementation will gets better over time.

 **What if I don't wear a mask?**

 Bad boy!
 Wear a mask!
-On the serious note, iOS 13.5 and above **will not** use your Apple Watch to authenticated.
+On the serious note, iOS 13.5 and above **will not** use your Apple Watch to authenticates.
 Lower iOS version will (that's the con of this tweak on lower iOS version).

 **How near is near?**